 - 10 sales of the high ticket item

-Everything else is the exact same when you compare high and low ticket items.
-You will do keyword research the same, create the same content solving problems, and find high quality affiliate programs.
+Everything else is the same when you compare high and low ticket items.
+You will do keyword research the same, create the same content solving problems, and find high-quality affiliate programs.

 Where To Start With High Ticket Affiliate Marketing?

 Once you determine a niche, you can search “niche affiliate programs.”
-Find a program that has good reviews, and that already has some buzz.
-It will be difficult promoting a product that very few people are talking about.
+Find a program that has good reviews and that already has some buzz.
+It won’t be easy promoting a product that very few people are talking about.

-After you have these first two steps out of the way, do some research and find out the problems your customers are having.
-You will need to solve those problems before they will decide to buy.
+After you have these first two steps out of the way, do some research and find out your customers’ problems.
+You will need to solve those problems before they decide to buy.

 Can I Do Both?

 Yes!
 You can do both high and low-ticket affiliate marketing as long as they are congruent with your niche and the content you’re creating.
 For example, if you’re in the health niche, you can promote a yoga ball if it makes sense to your audience.
 This is even a good way to determine who is a buyer and who isn’t.